ryanallen/words-of-my-perfect-teacher/README.md

 *ma mo*, Skt. *matrika*, a kind of [ḍākinī](#ḍākinī).

 ## Mandala
-*dkyil 'khor*, lit. centre and circumference.
-1. The universe with the palace of the deity at the centre, as visualized in the practice of the [generation phase](#generation-phase).
+*dkyil 'khor*, lit. center and circumference.
+1. The universe with the palace of the deity at the center, as visualized in the practice of the [generation phase](#generation-phase).
 2. The visualized ideal universe as an offering.

 ## Mandarava
 a [ḍākinī](#ḍākinī), daughter of the King of Zahor, in India.
 One of the five principal disciples and [consorts](#consort) of [Padmasambhava](#padmasambhava-of-oḍḍiyāna) and one of the main holders of his teaching.